 Plot Questions to Ask Yourself

-So how do you achieve this amazing plot structure?
+So how do you achieve an amazing plot structure?
 There are a few simple questions to ask yourself about every scene that can help you whittle away problems and connect what needs connecting.

 - For Exposition: What is “normal” at the beginning of this book?
 Remember, your character needs to grow and change, and the loss of this normal is part of the price paid.

 - For Rising Action: What’s at stake?
 What’s the cost if your protagonist blows it?
 If you can’t answer this, your reader won’t be able to, either.
 It needs to be built up enough that your reader cares.
 It can be good to keep a list of the issues and questions you’re creating in this section; there’s nothing more satisfying than to have all the little loose ends wrapped up later.

 - For the Climax: How does it all come to a head in the climax?
 This needs to emotionally be the crux of everything you’ve built up to, and the stakes need to be in genuine danger.
 If there’s no real threat, then there’s no reason for your reader to care.
 This climax has to matter, even if it’s about something as simple as selling enough magazines to send a little girl to camp.

 Do you struggle with any of the elements of plot?
 Let me know in the comments.